 - Improve your product presentation:Your eCommerce site contains a lot of information on the available products.
 It’s essential to present that information appropriately.
 A very simple but effective way to attract customers is to use big product images.
 When a potential customer clicks on a product, (s)he should be taken to a product specific page that contains detailed images of that product (from multiple angles) along with related information.
 Avoid listing an item with poor or no product image at all costs.

 Your site should offer the customers an easy way to compare two (or more) products.
 This will help them in making purchasing decisions.

 If you have a big eCommerce site with a consistent list of items, consider showing reviews of previous customers on the product page.

-Apart from price and general details, two other essential information that a product page should contain are – Delivery time and information on Return policies.
-Econsultency reports that 68.4% customers want to know the delivery timescale and charges before buying a product.
-46% people always check the return policies before making a purchase online.
+Apart from the price and general details, two other essential information that a product page should contain are – Delivery time and knowledge on Return policies.
+Econsultency reports that 68.4% of customers want to know the delivery timescale and charges before buying a product.
+In addition, 46% of people always check the return policies before purchasing online.

 Apart from these basic ones, there are countless other ways to improve the user experience of your eCommerce site.
-As each site is different, you’ll often need to do practical A/B testings to figure out the which work best for you.
+As each site is different, you’ll often need to do practical A/B testings to determine which works best for you.